trentapple/llama.vscode/resources/help.md

 Deselect the currently selected env.
 All models from this env will be also deselected and the local ones, started by llama-vscode will be stopped.

 - Export
-An env could be export as a .json files.
-This file could be shared with other used, modified if needed and imported again.
+An env could be exported as a .json files.
+This file could be shared with other users, modified if needed, and imported again.
 Select an env to export it.

 - Import
 An env could be imported from a .json file - select a file to import it.